What is SEO writing, you ask?

 The problem with most small-space blog posts is that there’s not enough room for real depth and enough opportunities to get into too much detail.
 Longer, more comprehensive articles answer the question as opposed to just scratching the surface.

 Make your text as long as necessary.
 “Long reads with 3000+ words receive 3x more traffic, 4x more shares, and 3.5x more backlinks than short pieces (901-1200 words)” (source: Semrush).
 However, this does not imply that a short article will never rank well.

 Though long-form content ranks best in Google you should still put the value first.

 We often get the following question: how long should a blog post be for SEO?

-There is no good answer to the question How long my post should be.
+There is no good answer to the question of How long my post should be.
 Check the top SERPs and adjust your text length accordingly.
-The comprehensive text might mean in one case 1.500 words and in other 3.000 words.
+The comprehensive text might mean in one case 1.500 words and in another 3.000 words.
 There is no one good answer.

 Use multimedia in your content

 Another way to make your content engaging and add value is to include visual content.

 It could be an infographic, a video, a checklist, a template, or just some great images or gifs.